Magnon Damping as a Probe of Kondo Coupling in Magnetically Ordered Systems

-Other than the universal scaling of damping constant $\gamma$, the corresponding magnon energy $E_0$ shown in Fig.~\ref{fig:damping} exhibits distinct behaviors for the in- and out-of-plane directions.
-With increasing temperature, it is found that the out-of-plane $E_0$ softens through a power law while approaching $T_{\rm C}$~[Fig.~\ref{fig:damping}(b)], a behavior similar to the temperature evolution of the magnetization in \fgt~\cite{doi:10.7566/JPSJ.82.124711,PhysRevB.96.144429}.
-On the other hand, the in-plane $E_0$ keeps almost constant across $T^*$ and slightly softens upon cooling to lower temperatures~[Fig.~\ref{fig:damping}(a)].
-We attribute these two distinct behaviors of $E_0$ for the two directions to the different degrees of Kondo screenings.
-Note that the magnitude of $\gamma$ for the in-plane direction is much larger than that for the out-of-plane direction, indicating a stronger screening effect for the in-plane direction.
-This can also be revealed from the ratio of the coefficients $A_{\rm in(out)}/B_{\rm in(out)}$, which roughly weighs the contribution to the magnon damping from the Kondo effect over the thermal broadening.
-It is 1.75 for the in-plane direction, about three times larger than that for the out-of-plane direction.
-When the Kondo screening is more significant for the in-plane direction, it can remarkably reduce the intralayer exchange coupling between local moments, resulting in a decrease in the in-plane $E_0$ at low temperatures, as shown in Fig.~\ref{fig:damping}(a).
-In some heavy-fermion compounds with $f$ electrons, the phonon softening at low temperatures has been observed, which was attributed to the screening of atomic force~\cite{PhysRevLett.111.057402,PhysRevLett.124.057404}.
-Intriguingly, phonon softening deviating from the anharmonic model has also been reported in \fgt by the Raman measurements~\cite{https://doi.org/10.1002/adfm.201904734}. {\new These findings indicate a complex correlation between electrons, lattice and magnetism in \fgt.}
+The extracted magnon energy $E_0$ shown in Fig.~\ref{fig:escans}e,f exhibits distinct behaviours for the in- and out-of-plane directions.
+With increasing temperature, it is found that the out-of-plane $E_0$ softens through a power law while approaching $T_{\rm C}$~(Fig.~\ref{fig:escans}f), a behaviour similar to the temperature evolution of the magnetization in \fgt~\cite{doi:10.7566/JPSJ.82.124711,PhysRevB.96.144429}.
+On the other hand, the in-plane $E_0$ keeps almost constant across $T_{\rm d}^*$ and slightly softens upon cooling to lower temperatures~(Fig.~\ref{fig:escans}e).
+We attribute these two distinct behaviours of $E_0$ to different degrees of Kondo coupling along the two directions.
+Notably, the magnitude of $\gamma$ for the in-plane direction is much larger than that for the out-of-plane direction, being approximately four times greater at 4~K. This anisotropy can be explained by the quasi-two-dimensional vdW structure of \fgt, which promotes a more itinerant electron character in the $a$-$b$ plane and results in stronger in-plane Kondo coupling.
+Consequently, the in-plane Kondo screening markedly reduces the intralayer exchange coupling between local moments, leading to the observed decrease in the in-plane $E_0$ at low temperatures (Fig.~\ref{fig:escans}e).